AdamGhareib/IoTManual/README.md

 2. Start a conversation with that bot and type /getid.
 You will get a reply back with your user ID.
 Save that user ID, because you’ll need it later in this tutorial.
 <img src="/images/ActivateKey.png">

-# Stap 3: Preparing Arduino
+# Stap 3: Universal Telegram bot library

 # Errors: